OmolloRovy/Arrays-and-arrays-methods-in-JavaScript-/README.md

 Adds one or more elements to the beginning of the array.
 ### JavaScript
-fruits.unshift("kiwi"); // ["kiwi", "apple", "banana", "orange", "grape"] Use code with caution.
+fruits.unshift("kiwi"); // ["kiwi", "apple", "banana", "orange", "grape"]

 # Removing Elements
 ## pop()
 Removes and returns the last element from the array.
 ### JavaScript
 let removedFruit = fruits.pop(); // "grape"
-Use code with caution.

 ## shift()
 Removes and returns the first element from the array.
 ### JavaScript
 let firstFruit = fruits.shift(); // "kiwi"
-Use code with caution.

 # Modifying Elements
 ## splice()
 Removes or replaces elements at a specific index.
 ### JavaScript
 fruits.splice(1, 1, "pear"); // ["kiwi", "pear", "orange"]
-Use code with caution.

 # Searching and Sorting
 ## indexOf()
 Returns the index of the first occurrence of an element.
 ### JavaScript
 let index = fruits.indexOf("orange"); // 2
-Use code with caution.

 # lastIndexOf()
 Returns the index of the last occurrence of an element.
 ## JavaScript
 let lastIndex = fruits.lastIndexOf("orange"); // 2
-Use code with caution.

 ## sort()
 Sorts the array elements.
 ### JavaScript
 fruits.sort(); // ["kiwi", "orange", "pear"]
-Use code with caution.

 ## reverse()
 Reverses the order of elements in the array.
 ### JavaScript
 fruits.reverse(); // ["pear", "orange", "kiwi"]
-Use code with caution.

 # Iterating Over Arrays
 ## for loop: